vitali87/identity_verification/README.md

 ## FastAPI

 As I have done numerous times before, k8s with FastAPI api endpoint deployed on it can be used to productionize the system.
 However, due to limited time, I have not impelemented this part.

+## Output design choices and tradeoffs

+The output is a JSON format with the following fields:

+- `person_name`: The name of the person in the image.
+- `person_age`: The age of the person in the image.
+- `person_gender`: The gender of the person in the image.
+- `person_identity`: The identity of the person in the image.

+I understand the output may not be complete as the FSI enterprise system may have more fields to extract.
+Tradeoffs are made to keep the output simple and easy to process.

 # How to run